sdalton1/grapple/README.md

 littering Thrust based libraries with spurious performance profiling code.
-Coarse-grained profiling of entire functions, such as my_func, provides a general performance overview but fine-grained profiling requires altering individual functions for the specific purpose of profiling.
+Coarse-grained profiling of entire functions, such as my_func, provides a general performance overview but fine-grained profiling may be more useful for identifying performance and memory limited sections of code.
+However, fine-grained profiling requires altering individual functions with timer specific code.

 ~~~{.cpp}
 #include <thrust/device_vector.h>